ChronSyn/ChronSyn/README.md

  - :penguin: I am familiar with configuring Ubuntu-based Linux servers for Nginx and general server-related tasks
  - :lock: I've deployed commercial Windows projects to client systems with Intune via Azure
  - :book: Strong advocate of understandable documentation

+### Future Plans

+Here's a list of things I'd like to do in the future:

+ - Learn .NET Core
+ - Try Angular again
+ - Use Electron for a project
+ - Find a project suitable to be built in Deno

 <img align="left" alt="ChronSyn's Github Stats" src="https://github-readme-stats.vercel.app/api?username=ChronSyn&show_icons=true&hide_border=true" />